 Legislation that grants a delegation of power to Ministers or other individuals or bodies to make delegated legislation.
 It may also be known as an ‘enabling Act’ or ‘enabling legislation’.

-A motion tabled by an MP or Peer calling for the annulment of a Statutory Instrument which is subject to the ‘made negative’ procedure.
-Such a motion may also be known as an annulment motion.
-In the House of Lords, such motions are among those also known as fatal motions (because, if passed, they would be ‘fatal’ to the piece of delegated legislation in question).
+In the House of Lords, such motions are among those known as 'fatal motions' (because, if passed, they would be ‘fatal’ to the piece of delegated legislation in question).

 For the UK, law made by Parliament (subject to Royal Assent) and comprising Acts of Parliament.
 Primary legislation is not subject to judicial review.

-Revoking a Statutory Instrument means that an SI which has been made is no longer law.
-It is the equivalent, for SIs, of repealing an Act of Parliament (or provisions thereof).
-It is possible to revoke only some provisions of an SI.
+To revoke a Statutory Instrument (SI) is to make it no longer law.
+Revocation is the equivalent, for SIs, of repealing an Act of Parliament (or provisions thereof).
+Only SIs that have already been made can therefore be revoked.
+It is possible to revoke only some (rather than all) provisions of an SI.
 An SI may be revoked by either primary or delegated legislation.

 The 1993 Hansard Society Commission on ‘Making the Law’, chaired by Lord Rippon of Hexham.
 It examined how primary and delegated legislation should be prepared in Whitehall and scrutinised at Westminster.

-An undertaking by government that it should not take forward or agree a proposal until a designated parliamentary committee has reported on it.
+A procedural mechanism whereby the Government undertakes not to take forward or agree a proposal until a designated parliamentary committee has reported on it.

 Select committees are distinct from general committees.
 General committees exist only in the House of Commons.
 In the Commons, general committees are the bodies – apart from the whole House – which consider legislation.
 They include Public Bill Committees (PBCs) and Delegated Legislation Committees (DLCs).

 The written rules under which each House of Parliament conducts its business.
-They regulate the way that Members behave, debates are conducted, and legislation and other business is organised.
+They regulate the way that Members behave, debates are conducted, and consideration of legislation and other business is organised.

 The most common form of delegated legislation.
 The term ‘Statutory Instrument’ is given to most, but not all, forms of delegated legislation made after the Statutory Instruments Act 1946 came into force in 1948.